Stencyl/stencylpedia/chapter-11/publishing.md

 ## Step 1: Enter in Certificate Details

-Before you can export your app, you’ll need to tell Stencyl where your P12 and provision profiles are located.
+Before you can export your app, you'll need to tell Stencyl where your P12 and provision profiles are located.

 Specify these two things under Game Settings > Mobile > Certificates (iOS).